trychlos/pwix-modal-info/README.md

 - object: (mandatory) the object to be displayed.

-Please note that all the parameters will always be passed to the `miDialog`, and then to the `miPanel`, templates.
-We are so able to add here as many as `pwix:modal` parameters as you want.
+Please note that all the parameters will always be passed to the `Modal.run()` function, and then to the `miPanel` template.
+We are so able to add here as many `pwix:modal` parameters as you want.

 #### miPanel